In this article I'm going to show you how to take magic pictures during blue hour.

 - The B+W Kaesemann Circular MRC 77mm polarizing filter.
 I also have the 112mm Slim circular polarizer from Lucroit and the 165x165mm square polarizer from Lucroit.

 This is a brief summary of what you can do with filters.
-But you should definitely have a look at our guide on long exposure with filters to become a true expert.
+But you should definitely have a look at our lens filters guide to become a true expert.

 Tripod and head

 A tripod is essential to take pictures during blue hour.

 But, be careful, you can't use just any tripod.

 Don't make the same mistake many of my students make.
 Invest in a good tripod.
 I know they're expensive, especially the carbon fiber ones.

 But consider it an investment: it's a crucial part of the equipment, as important as a sharp lens or a camera producing almost no noise.
 As soon as you start taking pictures during blue hour you'll realise you have to use slow shutter speeds and unfortunately a cheap tripod doesn't give you any stability.

 So don't waste your money: buy a sturdy, solid tripod.

 You have to make sure that your equipment doesn't shift while you're taking a long exposure during blue hour.